Bachelor Bait

 Bachelor Bait is a 1934 American comedy film about a man (William Watts) who is fired from his job issuing marriage licenses at city hall because of the actions of a co-worker.
 He starts a match making business which becomes very successful because of Mr. Watts' ability to find suitable matches for everybody except for himself.
 Bachelor Bait (originally titled The Great American Harem) was director George Stevens' first feature-length film for RKO, filmed from 30 April to 18 May 1934.
 His first feature was The Cohens and Kellys in Trouble (1933), for Universal.

 Plot

-Stu Erwin plays a kindhearted man who, after losing his job as a civil servant in a marriage license office, opens his own business, Romance Inc., which becomes a successful matrimonial agency.
-When he sets up his secretary (Rochelle Hudson) with a wealthy client (Grady Sutton), he realizes just in time that he is really in love with her.
+Mr. William Watts, a kindhearted man who, after losing his job as a civil servant in a marriage license office, opens his own business, Romance Inc., which becomes a successful matrimonial agency.
+When he sets up his secretary with a wealthy client, he realizes just in time that he is really in love with her.